 Information Security Certificate

 With the increase of computer and network attacks, information security has become a very serious concern.
-Organizations need information security professional to protect digital assets.
+Organizations need information security professionals to protect digital assets.
 The Information Security Certificate is offered to students who wish to obtain theoretical and practical knowledge in information security.
-The Center for Law Enforcement and Technology Collaboration, which incorporates the programs of Computer Science, Criminal Justice, and Management Information Systems at GSU, is also involved in offering this certificate.
+The Center for Technology Collaboration, which incorporates the programs of Computer Science, Criminal Justice, and Management Information Systems at GSU, is also involved in offering this certificate.

-In addition to meeting the university requirements for certificate admission, applicants must have completed the following courses in either Category 1 or Category 2:
+In addition to meeting the university requirements for certificate admission, applicants must have complete the following courses in either category 1 or category 2:

 To receive the Information Security Certificate, undergraduate students must complete each required course with a grade of “B” or better and submit the petition for completion to their faculty advisor.

 CPSC 6580/MIS 6580 Information Security (3)

 CPSC 6581/MIS 6801 Information Security Policy and Management (3)

 CPSC 6584 Special Topics in Information Security (3)